geraldohomero/blog/content/undergraduate projects/1732839230931-Mei-a-Mei/index.md

       }
     }
   </script>
+{{< alert "star" >}}
+**Featured Project** - Second Year
+{{< /alert >}}

+>**First Semester of 2024**

 A mobile app and web system designed to assist entrepreneurs under the MEI tax regime in managing their revenue and staying within the legal limits.
 The goal is to create alerts that notify the entrepreneur when they are nearing the category's revenue limit.
+Also, the system provides a way to manage the entrepreneur's expenses and revenue, generating reports and graphs to help them understand their financial situation.

 <div style="display: flex; gap: 10px; align-items: center;">